 Soakers

-For soakers (powders), we follow the manufacturer's instructions for the dosage of each product.
-We stir the soaker into a bucket filled with 7L water at 40°C until it dissolves, then submerge the stained swatches and leave them to sit for two hours.
+Soakers are available as powders or liquids.
+We follow the manufacturer's instructions for the dosage of each product, stirring it into a bucket filled with 7L water at 40°C until it dissolves.
+We then submerge the stained swatches and leave them to sit for two hours before putting them through a wash cycle.

 For both pre-treaters and soakers, we use a front loader washing machine on a cold wash cycle with a laundry detergent from our laundry detergents test.